Jack Bearne

-Jack William Garrad Bearne (born 15 September 2001) is an English footballer who plays as a midfielder for National League North side Oxford City.
+Jack William Garrad Bearne (born 15 September 2001) is an English footballer who plays as a midfielder for club Stratford Town.

 Career

 Having come through the youth set-up at Notts County, Bearne joined the Liverpool Academy as a youngster.
 He made his professional debut for Liverpool on 17 December 2019, coming on as a substitute in the away match against Aston Villa in the quarter-finals of the EFL Cup.

 On 1 September 2022 he joined Kidderminster Harriers on a season-long loan.

 On 15 June 2023, Liverpool announced that they would not extend Bearne's contract.
 He left the club on 30 June 2023 upon the expiry of his contract.

 On 13 July, the winger signed a two-year contract with Scottish Championship club Greenock Morton.

 On 23 July 2024, Morton confirmed, that at the player's request, they had terminated Bearne's contract.
 Three days later, Bearne signed for side Hednesford Town.

 On 4 July 2025, Bearne joined National League North side Oxford City.
 He made his debut on 8 August 2025, against AFC Fylde.

+In June 2026, Bearne joined Southern League Premier Division South side Gloucester City.
+Having made just one appearance for the club, he joined Stratford Town in August 2026.